What Kind of Rewards Card Is Right for You?

 You earn miles for purchases you make with your card.
 And, depending on the card, those miles can typically be used to cover travel-related expenses.
 Keep in mind, some miles-earning cards may offer more flexibility on where and how you can redeem your rewards.

-With the Capital One Venture card, you earn unlimited double miles on every purchase, every day.
-And your miles can be redeemed for any recent travel purchase made with the card.
+Book a trip with your miles through Capital One Travel—or use your miles to get reimbursed for past travel purchases made elsewhere.
 That includes things like airfare, hotel stays and rental cars.
-Or you can transfer miles to more than 15 travel loyalty programs.
+Or you can transfer your miles to your choice of more than travel loyalty programs.

 With Venture, there are no blackout dates—so you can travel when and how you want.